edgeof8/tIRC/README.md

 - **Extensible Scripting System (Python):**
   - Load custom Python scripts from a `scripts/` directory.
   - **Dependency Management:** Scripts can declare dependencies in their metadata, and `ScriptManager` now attempts to load scripts in an order that satisfies these dependencies, warning about missing or circular dependencies.
   - Rich `ScriptAPIHandler` for client interaction (see "Scripting System" section).
+Many API methods are now `async` and must be `await`ed.
   - Scripts can register commands with structured help (usage, description, aliases).
 - **Advanced Event-Driven Trigger System (`/on` command & API):**
   - Define custom actions (client commands or Python code via `PythonTriggerAPI`) based on IRC events.
   - Persistent triggers saved to `config/triggers.json`.
 - **Modular Event Management:** A dedicated `EventManager` handles consistent dispatching of script-facing events.
 Includes a `CLIENT_MESSAGE_ADDED_TO_CONTEXT` event.
 - **Headless Operation & Testing:**
   - Full functionality with `--headless` flag.
+Core logic, scripting (including `ScriptAPIHandler`), `EventManager`, and the trigger system are fully functional, all running on an efficient `asyncio` event loop.
   - Refactored headless test script (`scripts/test_headless.py`) using an event-driven verification framework for increased reliability.
 - **Logging:**
   - Comprehensive main application log (`logs/pyrc_core.log`).